It’s not the hours you put in, but rather what you put into those hours.

 Commit to Constant Improvement

-The Mindset of an Efficient Time Manager
+The Mindset of an Outstanding Time Manager

 When it comes to effectively managing your time, techniques and strategies will only take you part of the way.
 One must also learn to cultivate a mindset that will naturally compliment these strategies in ways that expand one’s awareness and understanding of time.
 Here is a closer look at the time efficiency mindset: